acumos/model-runner-h2o-model-runner/README.md

-# Acumos H2O Predictor Service
+# Acumos H2O Model Runner Service

-This repository holds the server components of the H2O Predictor Service for the Acumos machine-learning platform.
+This repository holds the server components of the H2O Model Runner Service for the Acumos machine-learning platform.
 The service provides scoring mechanisms for H2O based models.